cyberyurei2000/mpv-osc-clock/README.md

 - `format`: Set the time format;
 - `key`: Set the keybinding to toggle the clock;

+## Credits

+The font **FO-ANN-GMorning2020** and the other fonts found in `/extra/TV-TIMER-FONT-V1.zip` was made by the user @tvoped on Twitter ([Link](https://web.archive.org/web/20220320123906/https://twitter.com/tvoped/status/1466992257962487811)).

+You can get the founts in the `extra` directory or from the original [source](https://www.dropbox.com/scl/fi/3lir00hds4o3xqr6hdwea/TV-TIMER-FONT-V1.zip?rlkey=xgnqhdotec8a9kf25nck7azg7&e=1&dl=0).

 ## License

 This project is licensed under the __BSD 3-Clause License__ - See the [LICENSE](./LICENSE) file for more details.